Calliphora quadrimaculata: Immature morphology

 The blue blowfly larvae are made up of a head, three thoracic segments and eight abdominal segments.
-The head is often so small it is hidden in the thoracic segment, and it has two lobes, a pair of antennae and also a pair of maxillary palps which are bristle like hairs attached to the mouthparts of the larvae that serve as an additional sensory structure.
+The head is often so small it is hidden in the thoracic segment, and it has two lobes, a pair of antennae and also a pair of maxillary palps (bristle-like hairs attached to the mouthparts) that serve as an additional sensory structure.
 The mouth is situated at the lower front part of the head and has a pair of hardened mouth hooks.
-The oral sclerite in the Calliphora quadrimaculata is short compared to other species in the same family.
-On the first thoracic segment is a pair of spiracles and the rest of the body segments are separated by narrow spines which are very large in the C. quadrimaculata, and this is seen as a key identifying feature in larval stage.
+The oral sclerite in Calliphora quadrimaculata is short compared to other species in the same family.
+On the first thoracic segment is a pair of spiracles and the rest of the body segments are separated by narrow spines which are very large in this species.
+This is seen as a key identifying feature in the larval stage.

 Mature morphology

 The adult New Zealand blue blowfly is New Zealand's largest native blowfly with body lengths of 9.5–15.0 mm.
 It has a head, thorax and abdomen, and a pair of wings.
-The head is holoptic in males meaning that the eyes meet on the mid front line of the head and in females the head is dichoptic meaning the two eyes are separated.
-Eyes are densely haired in both male and female.
-The thorax has very large orange spiracles which are essentially holes that serve as the insect's respiratory system.
-The thorax is mostly black except on the scutellum (the lower part of the thorax on the dorsal side) which is a brownish colour.
-The mesonotum (the middle sclerotized plates on the dorsal surface) of the thorax are evenly grey dusted.
+The head is holoptic in males, meaning that the eyes meet on the mid front line of the head.
+In females the head is dichoptic.
+Eyes are densely hairy in both males and females.
+The thorax has very large orange spiracles (holes that serve as the insect's respiratory system).
+The thorax is mostly black except on the scutellum which is a brownish colour.
+The mesonotum of the thorax are evenly grey dusted.
 The bases of the wings are darkened with a brown tinge and the veins are brown.
-There femoral parts of the legs are blackish brown with a thin grey dusting and the tibiae are a reddish brown.
-The abdomen is black with no dusting, and violet or blue-green iridescence.
+The femoral parts of the legs are blackish brown with a thin grey dusting and the tibiae are a reddish brown.
+The abdomen is black with no dusting, and has violet or blue-green iridescence.

 Distribution

-The New Zealand blue blowfly is endemic to New Zealand (only native to New Zealand).
-It is found throughout New Zealand as well as on Chatham, Auckland, Stewart and Campbell Islands that surround New Zealand.
-The specimens found on Auckland and Campbell Islands differed slightly from the mainland species by having a blue green metallic instead of a violet metallic on the abdomen.
+The New Zealand blue blowfly is endemic to New Zealand.
+It is found throughout mainland New Zealand as well as on Chatham, Auckland, Stewart and Campbell Islands that surround New Zealand.
+The specimens found on Auckland and Campbell Islands differed slightly from the mainland species by having a blue green metallic sheen instead of a violet metallic sheen on the abdomen.

 Habitat preferences

-As this species is found throughout New Zealand it can happily live anywhere although it does have a preference for mountain type areas where snow tussock is present in particular in the South Island mountain ranges and Stewart Island.
+This species is found throughout New Zealand, although it does have a preference for alpine areas where snow tussock is present, in particular in the South Island mountain ranges and Stewart Island.
 It is also known to be a species that contributes to fly strike in sheep.
 While it is not a species that initiates fly-strike, it can be a secondary candidate so may be found on farmland areas as well.
 This particular species is hardly ever found indoors.